tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-operationresult.md

 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
-Result name
+The name of the operation.

 ____
 ### display
 __Type__: [AvailableOperationDisplay](sfrp-model-availableoperationdisplay.md) <br/>
 __Required__: No<br/>
 <br/>
-Dispaly of the result
+The object that represents the operation.

 ____
 ### origin